SaumitraTandon/K-Means-Clustering/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas to improve this project, feel free to fork the repository and submit a pull request.
 Please ensure that your contributions are well-documented and adhere to the project's coding standards.

-You can refine this README by providing more details or customizing it to your specific needs.